opentdf/platform/service/README.md

 ### Provisioning Custom Keycloak and Policy Data

 To provision a custom Keycloak setup, create a yaml following the format of [the sample Keycloak config](service/cmd/keycloak_data.yaml).
 You can create different realms with separate users, clients, roles, and groups.
-Run the provisioning with `go run ./service provision keycloak-from-config -f <path-to-your-yaml-file>`.
+Run the provisioning with `go run ./service provision keycloak -f <path-to-your-yaml-file>`.

 ### Develop a new service